 Clinical Trials and Research

-The team of experts at the Johns Hopkins National Proton Center will lead efforts to study outcomes for many types of disease treated with proton therapy, including head and neck, brain, breast, gynecological, sarcoma, lung tumors, pancreatic and liver tumors, cancer in lymph nodes, and tumors located near the heart and major blood vessels.
+The team of experts at the Johns Hopkins Proton Therapy Center will lead efforts to study outcomes for many types of disease treated with proton therapy, including head and neck, brain, breast, gynecological, sarcoma, lung tumors, pancreatic and liver tumors, cancer in lymph nodes, and tumors located near the heart and major blood vessels.

 While clinical trials assess treatment outcomes, experts are using laboratory and biological research to better understand how the cancer cell-killing energy released by proton treatment interacts with the cells and tissue surrounding the tumor.

 Through a strategic partnership with Howard University, the proton center will also serve as an educational and training site for students enrolled in Howard’s physics program.

 American physicist Robert Rathbun Wilson first proposed proton beam therapy for cancer treatment in 1946.
 The world’s first hospital-based proton treatment center opened in 1990 at Loma Linda University Medical Center in California.